v1r7u/cloud_computing_course/homeworks/README.md

 # Homeworks

-The course has ten homeworks that gradually build a single project composed of several cloud services:
+The course has several homeworks that gradually build a single project composed of several cloud services:
 - Event Stream
 - Object Store
 - Database